cbxz1337/abn-amro-assessment/README.md

 ## Architectural choices
 ### Architecture
 Onion architecture was used to develop this app.
 Decision was made because of simplicity and scalablity of this approach.
+Configs for different environments were created.
+Default profile is dev.
 ### Frameworks
 As a Framework Spring Boot 3.x was used because it's widely known leader in Java world and everyone is familiar with it.
 Speaking about persistence, Jpa CriteriaApi approach was used instead of raw JDBC (which I really prefer, especially because of perfomance and Hibernate n+1 select).